 Some the items on the ever-changing menu fall into the pub grub category, while much of the rest of the menu includes traditional American entrees.
-The former includes (depending on the season) a plate of bacon-wrapped scallops with a very nice presentation, a juicy half-pound cheeseburger, a meaty and tasty chili, coconut-crusted chicken tenders (which is only on special), chicken bites that are loaded with sharp-tasting bleu cheese on top, bourbon steak tips, moist and delicate fish and chips, and both ham and cheese and roast beef sandwiches, while the latter includes Cajun mahi mahi tacos that have a slight kick to them, lobster macaroni and cheese (also only on special), a huge hunk of tender meat loaf, pan-seared swordfish, a rich-tasting fried flounder (Hough's Neck was once considered the flounder capital of the world), a substantial rack of lamb, and grilled almond-crusted salmon.
+The former includes (depending on the season) a plate of bacon-wrapped scallops with a very nice presentation, a juicy half-pound cheeseburger, a meaty and tasty chili, coconut-crusted chicken tenders (which is only on special), chicken bites that are loaded with sharp-tasting bleu cheese on top, bourbon steak tips, moist and delicate fish and chips, and both ham and cheese and roast beef sandwiches, while the latter includes fish tacos that have a slight kick to them, lobster macaroni and cheese (also only on special), a huge hunk of tender meat loaf, pan-seared swordfish, a rich-tasting fried flounder (Hough's Neck was once considered the flounder capital of the world), a substantial rack of lamb, and grilled almond-crusted salmon.
 Other items at Louis include appetizers such as a solid Caesar salad, mussels bianco (excellent quality shellfish in garlic butter and white wine), and a crock of French onion soup, while other main dishes include a delicious (and very filling) eggplant rollatini that comes on a bed of pasta, a great version of chicken parmigiana with a rich red sauce, tender fried scallops that are offered with either fries or onion rings, a plate of St. Louis style ribs with baked beans on the side, a boneless fried chicken plate (also known as The Necka) with mashed potatoes and bleu cheese, a turkey dinner that is only available on Thursdays as of this writing, and a very reasonably priced steak frites dish.
 The beer selection at Louis is pretty basic--this is by no means a gastropub--and desserts include a sweet-tasting grapenut pudding along with apple pie, chocolate cake, and cheesecake.
 Prices may seem slightly high for a neighborhood restaurant like this, but not excessively so, and service is friendly and welcoming.
 As a bonus, diners can stroll down the side street that Louis borders, enjoying some of the most unspoiled views of the ocean that can be found within in the greater Boston area.